Containers

 Learn more about the different types of providers you can use for binding.

-To obtain something from the container, you can use container.get(token)
+To request a service from the container, you can use the .get()

 const fooService = container.get(FooService);

-, or return the existing one if it was requested before.
+, or return the existing one if requested before.

 If you don't need to interact with the DI container at all, you can also use the bootstrap()